waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Move Right to (19, 16) (swaps with Pikachu).
 Expected state: Gem at (19, 16), Pikachu at (18, 16).
   5. Turn Left to face Pikachu.
   6. Press 'A' to interact.
-  7. Observe if the spinner at (19, 17) changes state or a path opens.
+  7. **Outcome:** Interaction failed.
+No text appeared, but the game entered a state suggesting a hidden dialogue box.
+Hypothesis denied.
+  8. **New Hypothesis:** A hidden dialogue box must be cleared by pressing 'B'.